 My experiences confirm that many organizations are stuck in a Training Paradigm – where tradition promises that training will drive performance.
 Unfortunately, that is a myth –Training alone only drives potential.

 Valid evidence of sustained workforce capability only manifests post-training at the Point-of-Work.
 Disruptive thinking?
 You bet!

 I’m suggesting Change concepts that promote radical cultural re-think with operational integration and adoption of a Performance Paradigm.
 Strong business acumen enables addressing performance challenges with operational stakeholders as a trusted advisor who speaks fluently in relevant terms of key performance indicators that address tangible evidence of business impact specific to their scope of work.

-Specialties: – Performance Consulting – Organizational Change Management – Custom Learning & Performance Solution Development – Workforce Capability Strategy Development – Learning & Performance Technology Evaluation, Selection & Integration – Impact Measurement and Reporting
+Scope specialties now include: – Performance Consulting – Organizational Change Management – Custom Learning & Performance Solution Development – Workforce Capability Strategy Development – Learning & Performance Technology Evaluation, Selection & Integration – Impact Measurement and Reporting

 Thanks for reading!
 As always, I am open to discussion and welcome your thoughts!